olivertwistor/java-tui/README.md

 # Java TUI

 Java is a verbose language.
-When you want to deal with user interfaces, there is a lot of boiler-plate code you have to write.
-This library means to alleviate a lot of the boiler-plate code necessary when you want to have a textual user interface.
+When you want to deal with user interfaces, there is a lot of boilerplate code you have to write.
+This library means to alleviate a lot of the boilerplate code necessary when you want to have a textual user interface.

 ## Installation